William H. Prescott: The History of the Conquest of Mexico

-Prescott received three honorary degrees in this period—an honorary doctorate in laws from Columbia University in autumn 1840, the College of William and Mary in July 1841 and South Carolina College in December 1841.
+Prescott received three honorary degrees in this period—an honorary doctorate in laws from Columbia University in autumn 1840, the College of William and Mary in July 1841, and South Carolina College in December 1841.
 He also helped Frances Inglis find a publisher for her autobiographical work Life in Mexico.
-Moreover, Frances Inglis was one of Prescott's most valuable correspondents during the writing of the "History of the Conquest of Mexico."
-She is cited by Prescott five times throughout the text, and is described by him as, "one of the most delightful of modern traveller's."
+Moreover, Frances Inglis was one of Prescott's most valuable correspondents during the writing of the History of the Conquest of Mexico.
+She is cited by Prescott five times throughout the text, and is described by him as "one of the most delightful of modern travellers."

-Prescott found it difficult to evaluate Mesoamerican scientific and mathematical achievements, because of his relative ignorance of those subjects.
+Prescott found it difficult to evaluate Mesoamerican scientific and mathematical achievements because of his relative ignorance of those subjects.
 While working in Boston in 1841, he met George Howard, who was to stay a close friend for the remainder of his life.
 Prescott worked industriously throughout 1840–1842, and as a result, the work was finished by August 1843.
-It was published by Harper & Brothers, New York in December, Bentley issuing the British edition.
+It was published by Harper & Brothers, New York, in December, Bentley issuing the British edition.
 His elderly father had had a stroke in October, which resulted in temporary paralysis, so Prescott spent most of the winter attending him in Pepperell.
 The History of the Conquest of Mexico was received extremely well, both critically and by the general public, despite Prescott's fears to the contrary.
 Those praising the work included George Hillard in the North American Review, George Ticknor Curtis in the Christian Examiner, Joseph Cogswell in the Methodist Quarterly, as well as the Dean of St. Paul's, Henry Hart Milman in the Quarterly Review.
 However, the Mexican author José Fernando Ramírez was a critic of the work.